dreamr/beautiful-ruby-code/readme.md

     hash = { one: 1, two: 2, three: 3 }
     ```

-* Avoid the use of mutable object as hash keys.
+* Avoid the use of mutable objects as hash keys.
 * Use the new 1.9 literal hash syntax in preference to the hashrocket
 syntax.